be195/porto/content/projects/gmod.md

 ## Re-Dream
 Re-Dream was an alternative to Meta Construct.
 I was involved in its development from 2017.
-It is open source: https://github.com/Re-Dream/.
+It is mostly open source: https://github.com/Re-Dream/.